 - Increased risk of leukoplakia, white spots inside the mouth

-- Delayed healing process following periodontal treatment, tooth extraction, or oral surgery
+- The delayed healing process following periodontal treatment, tooth extraction, or oral surgery

 - The lower success rate of dental implant processes

 Tobacco smoke lovers have an ugly, persistent yellow-brown plaque on their teeth, the so-called “smoker raid”.
 Hot tobacco smoke leads to microcracks.
-In addition, cigarette smoke contains particles of tobacco tar, which is able to paint the teeth in a very unpleasant color.
-To clean the tobacco tar from the teeth is very difficult.
+In addition, cigarette smoke contains particles of tobacco tar, which is able to paint the teeth a very unpleasant color.
+Cleaning the tobacco tar from the teeth is very difficult.
 Tobacco tar smells unpleasant, so smokers are accompanied by a bad mouth smell.

 Bad Breath (Halitosis)

 Another common disease caused by the habit of smoking is persistent bad breath – halitosis.
 The reason for unpleasant breathing is the preservation and exhalation of tobacco smoke.
-Nicotine, tar and other substances contained in tobacco smoke accumulate on the teeth and soft tissues of the mouth – gums, cheek tissue, tongue.
-These unhealthy remnants from smoke cause bad breath in smokers mouths.
+Nicotine, tar, and other substances contained in tobacco smoke accumulate on the teeth and soft tissues of the mouth – gums, cheek tissue, and tongue.
+These unhealthy remnants from smoke cause bad breath in smokers’ mouths.